Toggle: English / Spanish

 When to Contact a Medical Professional

-If your child suddenly becomes unsteady or weak, have the child examined promptly.
+If your child suddenly becomes unsteady or weak, have the child examined right away.
 Breathing difficulties require emergency care.

-Use insect repellents and protective clothing when out in tick-infested areas.
-Carefully check the skin after being outside and remove any ticks.
+Use insect repellents and protective clothing when in tick-infested areas.
+Tuck pant legs into socks.
+Carefully check the skin and hair after being outside and remove any ticks you find.

-As a rule, if children are discovered to have ticks, it is a good idea to write the information down and keep it for several months.
-Many tick-borne diseases do not show symptoms immediately, and the incident may be forgotten by the time a child becomes sick with a tick-borne disease.
+If you find a tick on your child, write the information down and keep it for several months.
+Many tick-borne diseases do not show symptoms right away, and you may forget the incident by the time your child becomes sick with a tick-borne disease.